Catavi massacre

 The Catavi massacre was a massacre of striking miners by Bolivian government forces at the Catavi mine on 21 December 1942.
-The official report indicated that there were 19 deaths and 400 wounded, while estimates by the workers themselves reported up to 400 deaths.
+According to the official report, 19 miners were killed and 400 wounded, while estimates by the workers themselves reported up to 400 deaths.

 Background

 The workers' movement made some nominal political gains in the late 1930s as a result of the political shift after the Chaco War of 1932–1935.
 Left-wing political parties took the place of some of the traditional conservative forces in the Bolivian Congress, but the government of President Enrique Peñaranda continued to adhere to conservative policies.

 A law establishing the right to collective bargaining had been passed by the Germán Busch government, but the government's perceived shift on labor issues remained untested until the 1942 miners' strike.
 Bolivia had formally entered World War II on the side of the Allied Powers after the Japanese attack on Pearl Harbor in December 1941, and the Peñaranda government held that wartime strikes represented an unacceptable disruption of Bolivian production for the United States.

+Workers at the Catavi mine lived in deplorable conditions, with families living in company huts without running water or toilets, with multiple families in a single room.
+Access to health care and education was limited.